 Kansas Casinos & Online Gambling Laws

 A predominantly rural state, Kansas is not exactly a hotbed for gambling.
 Then again, the law is clearly stated, and makes room for several forms of regulated wagering, including tribal casinos and a unique set of state run casinos unlike anything else which exists in the USA at this time.
-State law is squarely opposed to online gambling, whilst it isn’t written into statute, there is Attorney General Opinion to that effect.
-There are noises in the legislature on this issue, but essentially these are only heading in the direction of more directly stated prohibition.

 In Kansas, certain forms of gambling are allowed if they abide by the regulations governing them, including certain forms of charitable bingo, certain lotteries and bona fide “skill, speed, strength or endurance” contests.
 Certain forms of pari-mutuel wagering are also allowed, although only non-profits may manage and run horse or dog racetracks, of which there are not so many in Kansas.

 Social gambling is not specifically exempted under the law, but a clear distinction is drawn between the severity of social gambling and that of professional gambling, and of commercial gambling.
 While a social gamble may not be within the law, it is a less severe crime than professional and commercial gambling.

 Simple gambling is a class B misdemeanor, and commercial gambling is an outright felony.
 Furthermore, enforcement of gambling debts is not permissible under the law.